dbarzin/Pendoluno/README.md

 # Penduluno

-Modeling of a Damped Triple Pendulum of an Arduino UNO
+Modeling of a Damped Triple Pendulum on an Arduino UNO

 The idea comes from a video of the coding train [Coding Challenge #93: Double Pendulum](https://www.youtube.com/watch?v=uWzPe_S-RVE&t=1s)